mikosik/smooth-build/doc/tutorial.md

 ```

 you will notice that second run completes almost instantly.
-That's because output from `release` function has been cached
+That's because evaluation of `release` has been cached by smooth.
-by smooth.
 This is nothing extraordinary as most build tools reuse result
 from previous execution.
-However smooth is much smarter.
+However, smooth is much smarter.
 Its cache system is much fine-grained as it keeps results
-of each function call it has ever executed.
+of each function call it has ever executed and value it has evaluated.
 When it has to execute given call (function plus its arguments) again
-it just takes result from cache.
+it just takes result from the cache.

 You can see how it works by running build for our initial example,
 then changing one of java files in `src` directory by adding empty